“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 7. Practice A Little Bit, Everyday.

-Which can be practiced 12 hours a day or more if need be…
+Unlike other musical instruments…which can be practiced 12 hours a day or more…

-You can really only sing for so long each day before your vocal cords have had enough.
+You can really only sing for 30 minutes-2 hours each day before you vocal cords have had enough.

 - AND…you must continue to do so for the next few years or so…to have any chance of ever being the singer you dream of becoming.